 Sending care packages for employees will help boost work from home morale and make them feel appreciated and valued.
 Whether with technology that encourages a more fun and effective work space, or a box filled with yummy snacks as comfort food, you can support employees with a boost of positive encouragement with any of these work from home gifts.

-All of the products listed below can be branded with your logo (pending timelines), and drop-shipped directly to employees at their homes.
+Gifts can be branded with your logo (pending timelines), and drop-shipped directly to employees at their homes.

 With more and more people working from home, it’s more important than ever to keep your team connected, engaged, and feeling supported.
 Work from home gifts will help your employees with a feeling of positivity and solidarity.
 It will build connection with your brand, your company, and between colleagues moving forward.